 - Renewable Generation.
-Wind and solar generation was 5.8 percent of total generation in PJM for 2024.
-RPS Tier I generation was 7.0 percent of total generation in PJM and RPS Tier II generation was 1.7 percent of total generation in PJM for 2024.
-Only Tier I generation is defined to be renewable but Tier 1 includes some carbon emitting generation. - PJM states with RPS rely heavily on imports and generation from behind the meter resources for RPS compliance.
-In 2024, Tier I generation from PJM generators met only 46.9 percent of the Tier I RPS requirements.
+Wind and solar generation was 7.2 percent of total generation in PJM for the first three months of 2025.
+RPS Tier I generation was 8.4 percent of total generation in PJM and RPS Tier II generation was 1.7 percent of total generation in PJM for the first three months of 2025.
+Only Tier I generation is defined to be renewable but Tier I includes some carbon emitting generation. - PJM states with RPS rely heavily on imports and generation from behind the meter resources for RPS compliance.
+In the first three months of 2025, Tier I generation from PJM generators met only 53.0 percent of the Tier I RPS requirements.